 I want to thank you for all you do for ‘Kevin’ and others via your program and halfway houses.
 I thank you for all the support and encouragement you gave to Kevin.
 It is obvious from my short visit that your program is operates with a staff that is truly caring and compassionate!
 I wish you a happy and healthy New Year.
 God Bless You.”

 Run by true professionals who go out of their way to help, the therapists are second to none and provide everything the recovering alcoholic/addict needs.
 The daily AA/NA meetings we were taken to at various places in town were very helpful and allowed me to build a strong network of sober supports.

 Our trips to the gym kept me productive physically, which increased my sense of well-being and overall health.
 Not only did The Delray Recovery Center give me a sound base for recovery, it helped me prepare for the outside world upon my completion of the program.

-The Delray Recovery Center and New Horizons Sober Living Community has not only been instrumental to my new way of life, but has helped me begin my process of growing and changing into the man I want to be.”
+The Delray Recovery Center and New Horizons Transitional Living Community has not only been instrumental to my new way of life, but has helped me begin my process of growing and changing into the man I want to be.”

 - James C., Great Neck, NY

 - Kevin L.